 Service members and their families have unique banking needs.
 It’s not uncommon for service members to travel frequently, relocate, work irregular hours, live overseas, maintain multiple official addresses in a year, etc. All of this can make banking difficult if you don’t use a military financial institution.

-Military banks and credit unions are better at anticipating and meeting the needs of our military families.
+Military banks and credit unions are better at anticipating and meeting the needs of military families.
 Even then, they aren’t all created equal.
 We created this list of military financial institutions to help you narrow down the list and choose a bank that meets your needs.

-The Defense Credit Union Council consists of more than 200 credit union members which operate branches on military installations around the world.
-Collectively, they serve over 18 million members.
-That’s a lot of credit unions!
-And that doesn’t even include other banks or financial institutions that aren’t classified as a credit union.
+The Defense Credit Union Council consists of more than 180 credit union members with branches on military installations around the world.
+Collectively, they serve more than 25 million members.
+That doesn’t include other banks or financial institutions that aren’t classified as credit unions.

-Methodology For this List
+Methodology for This List

-We can’t cover 200+ financial institutions in this article.
-The truth is most of the credit unions you will find at your local base or military installation are going to do a fair job at offering you stable financial products and services for most basic banking needs.
-So we are focused on some of the military banks and credit unions that offer the widest array of services that cater to the military population.
+We can’t cover 180+ financial institutions in this article.
+Most of the credit unions you will find at your local base or military installation will do a fair job at offering you stable financial products and services for most basic banking needs.
+We focused on some of the military banks and credit unions offering the widest array of services that cater to the military population.